-The following are the principal word of mouth measurements and metrics:
+The following areas are the principal word of mouth measurements and metrics.

 The modern communication capabilities of Facebook, Instagram, Twitter, and YouTube provide the ability to monitor WOMM.
 Social listening with Wooly enables organizations to easily know who is talking about you and what they are saying.